 Hydropower – A hydropower plant generates electricity from moving water, as the flow turns a turbine.
 About 6% of American energy is hydroelectric.

 Roughly 32% of LPC’s energy comes from renewable sources.
 This is mostly wind and water, along with a solar plant known as Rawhide Flats.
 (Check out our local history page for more about this sunny development!)
-And we keep adding more - by 2020, about half of our energy will come from these sources.
+And we keep adding more - by the end of 2020, about half of our energy will come from these sources.